(Silence. Crickets chirping.)

 If you want a thicker cash cushion, try the 70/30 Budget –- spend 70 percent, save 30.

-If you’re serious about ditching the rat race within the next decade, shoot for the 50/50 budget, or even the 40/60 escape route (spend 40 percent, save the other 60).
+If you’re serious about ditching the rat race within the next decade, shoot for the 50/50 budget, or even the 40/60 escape route (spend 40 percent, save the other 60 percent).

-No matter what you call it, no matter what ratio you choose, the anti-budget is a simple two-step process: save off the top, spend the rest.
+No matter what ratio you choose, the anti-budget is a simple two-step process: pull your savings off the top, run wild with the rest.

 You don’t need to line-item your sunglasses, moisturizing cream, and that time you ran to the grocery store to pick up some broccoli.
 Let’s face it, you were never going to line-item those purchases, anyway.
 And you read financial blogs!
 If you’re not going to do it, who will?